sabrinasayed1/variantly.ai/README.md

 variantly.ai

-AI-powered impact simulation for PMs & Designers
+AI-powered impact simulation for PMs & Designers.
-Ship faster but with greater confidence by weighing in the potential metric impact of your product decisions — before you build.
+Ship faster but with greater confidence by weighing in the potential metric impact of your product decisions - before you build and ship. variantly.ai uses a hybrid AI stack: vision models to read your UI, heuristic frameworks to score usability & confidence, and LLMs to forecast metric impact.

 ![ezgif-5db2990858d9068a](https://github.com/user-attachments/assets/a2d922fa-ef70-4c18-8fc0-412efe484c3c)